Michael Amlung

 Biography —

-Dr. Michael Amlung is an Associate Professor in the Department of Applied Behavioral Science and an Associate Scientist in the Cofrin Logan Center for Addiction Research and Treatment.
-He is also the Director of the Addictions Lab @ KU, which conducts research on causes, consequences, and treatment of addictive disorders.
+Dr. Michael Amlung is a Professor in the Department of Applied Behavioral Science and an Senior Scientist and Associate Director for Training in the Cofrin Logan Center for Addiction Research and Treatment.
+He is also the Director of the Behavioral Economics and Addiction Neuroscience Lab, which conducts research on causes, consequences, and treatment of addictive disorders.
 His research examines factors that contribute to pathological decision-making in individuals with substance use disorders, the behavioral and brain basis of motivation to use alcohol and other drugs, and the effects of environmental contexts and physiological states on addictive behaviors.

 Dr. Amlung received a M.S. and Ph.D. in Psychology from the University of Georgia and completed a NIAAA-funded postdoctoral fellowship in addictions research at the University of Missouri.
 He was previously an Associate Professor in the Department of Psychiatry & Behavioural Neurosciences at McMaster University, where he remains a faculty affiliate of the Peter Boris Centre for Addictions Research.
 In Summer 2020, Dr. Amlung joined the faculty at KU and moved his laboratory to the Lawrence campus.